Scherzer strikes out 14 as Nationals top Tigers, 2-1

 Kurt Suzuki scored Rendon with an RBI single in the fourth inning.
 That play was set up by Matt Adams reaching safely on a potential double-play ball that could have ended the inning.

+Rendon had reached on a double to start the inning, and Zimmermann said the slider he threw is the one pitch he’d like to have back.

+“I tried to come front door with it,” Zimmermann said.
+“It was a really dumb pitch on my part.”

 Sean Doolittle earned his 18th save, allowing one hit and a walk in the ninth inning, getting Niko Goodrum to pop out with two runners on to end the game.
+It was career save No. 100 for the 32-year-old.

+After Scherzer told the team about the milestone, the Nationals mobbed Doolittle with a shaving cream pie to the face during a post-game dance party celebration in the locker room.

+“It’s not a milestone that’s necessarily going to put me on the top of any leaderboard or anything, but it still means a lot to me,” Doolittle said.
+“To come through for my team now 100 times over the course of my career?
+I don’t know, that’s pretty cool.
+I’m excited about it.”

 TRAINER’S ROOM